Benjythebee/react-address-book/README.md

 # Address Book in React.

-This is a Web3 Address Book in React made using ethers.js.
+This is a simple Web3 Address Book in React that allows you to save addresses and build yourself a library of contacts.
+When entering a Contact you have the ability to change the name of that contact, remove them and send that contact Ether (on rinkeby).

 <img src="https://user-images.githubusercontent.com/38708022/126053949-35eab0ed-3db2-498a-a21f-4628c5f42480.png" alt="drawing" width="500"/>
 <img src="https://user-images.githubusercontent.com/38708022/126053954-6176c967-0bda-46e4-bf62-946381d5e6f5.png" alt="drawing" width="500"/>

+This app was made using Ethers.js as it is a super lighweight library relative to Web3.js.

 ## Setup